-We’re going to do it in Theano, which is a popular library for deep learning.
-This is also going to teach you how to work with sequences in Theano, which will be very useful when we cover recurrent neural networks and LSTMs.
+We’re going to do it in Theano and Tensorflow, which are popular libraries for deep learning.
+This is also going to teach you how to work with sequences in Theano and Tensorflow, which will be very useful when we cover recurrent neural networks and LSTMs.

 We’ll look at what is possibly the most recent and prolific application of Markov models - Google’s PageRank algorithm.
 And finally we’ll discuss even more practical applications of Markov models, including generating images, smartphone autosuggestions, and using HMMs to answer one of the most fundamental questions in biology - how is DNA, the code of life, translated into physical or behavioral attributes of an organism?